ashwinerve2/My-web-project/Project Phases/Phase 3 (Improvements).md

 ### Outcome

-The application is able to fulfill its promise as defined in previous phases.
+The application is able to fulfill its promises and all use cases/features were successfully implemented.
 The enhancements led to a more polished and a reliable application.
 Users can now interact with the converter and calculator more efficiently, with clear feedback and a visually appealing interface.
 Still there is room for improvements.
+Looking forward to the final phase.